devopsgroup-io/catapult/README.md

 Below is a log of service related troubleshooting.
 If you're having issues related to Catapult, [submit a GitHub Issue](https://github.com/devopsgroup-io/catapult/issues/new).

-* **DigitalOcean**
-    * [09-01-2015] vagrant rebuild was failing with a `The configured shell (config.ssh.shell) is invalid and unable to properly execute commands.` it is due to DigitalOcean's API not re-inserting the SSH key that was originally used during the first vagrant up (creation of the droplet).
-To rebuild, you must use the DigitalOcean console, run through the first root password reset workflow that was emailed to you, then vi /etc/sudoers and remove the `Defaults requiretty` line and save and exit.
-You can then run vagrant provision successfully.
-* **GitHub**
-    * [09-08-2015] Some database dumps exceed 100MB, so it's recommened to use Bitbucket in those instances as Catapult auto-commits database dumps to your website's repository, up to 500MB worth of database dumps or the one, newest database dump.
-[Bitbucket](https://help.github.com/articles/what-is-my-disk-quota/) has a 2GB hard repo push limit with no documented file limit and [GitHub](https://help.github.com/articles/what-is-my-disk-quota/) has a 1GB soft repo limit with a 100MB file size limit.
 * **Vagrant**
-   * [02-04-2015] When upgrading Vagrant you may run into errors - the most common issue are mismatched plugins, running this command has a good chance of success `sudo rm -Rf ~/.vagrant.d/gems/ && sudo rm ~/.vagrant.d/plugins.json`
+   * When upgrading Vagrant you may run into errors - the most common issue are mismatched plugins, running this command has a good chance of success `sudo rm -Rf ~/.vagrant.d/gems/ && sudo rm ~/.vagrant.d/plugins.json`